gittothechopper/dawn/README.md

 `grunt build`

 Dawn will build your project out to the 'app' folder and remove any development specific code.
+This process also includes an image compression stage.

 ----